ns1/ns1-privatedns/utils/backups/README.md

 `-f | --filename-prefix <string>`

-Prepend a string to the backup file name.
-Default backup name is of the format "YYYY-MM-DD-HH-MM.gz", i.e: 2021-01-27_18_21.gz
+Prepend a `<string>` to the backup file name.
+The default backup name is of the format "YYYY-MM-DD-HH-MM.gz", i.e: 2021-01-27_18_21.gz

 `-o | --offsite-copy <script_name>`

-Copy the backup to a remote location using the specified copy script.
+Copy the backup to a remote repository using the specified copy script.
 The copy script will receive the backup filename as the only parameter.

 `-l | --log-success`

 Log a message on successful backup.
-Default successful operation is silent.
+The default successful operation is silent.

 `--dry-run`

-Database backup simulacrum.
+Perform a database backup simulacrum.

 `-h |--help`